 - Gallantry Decorations, which recognise members of the Australian Defence Force and certain other persons who perform acts of gallantry in action

 - Meritorious Awards, including the Public Service Medal, the Australian Police Medal, the Australian Fire Service Medal, the Ambulance Service Medal, the Emergency Services Medal and the Australian Antarctic Medal and the Australian Corrections Medal.

 - Conspicuous Service Decorations, which recognise members of the Australian Defence Force and certain other persons for outstanding or meritorious achievement or devotion to duty in non-warlike situations.

 For some categories of award, such as awards in the Order of Australia and Bravery Awards, nominations can be made by any person and at any time.

-Information about how you can nominate someone for the Order of Australia or a Bravery Award is on the Department of Prime Minister and Cabinet website.
+Information about how you can nominate someone for the Order of Australia or a Bravery Award is on the Governor-General's website.

 The Governor has particularly urged Victorians to ‘nominate worthy women as well as men, those born overseas as well as those born here, and those from every field of endeavour and every part of our State.
 The more our individual honours reflect who we are, the more enriched we are collectively’.